 - In the Freezer: Asian glazed salmon will keep for up to 6 months in the freezer.
 Thaw overnight in the fridge before reheating.

 - Reheating: You can microwave your salmon on 50% power for 30 second intervals or until heated through.
-You can also pop it in the oven, wrapped in tin foil, at 275 degrees Fahrenheit for 10-15 minutes.
+You can also pop it in the oven, wrap it in tin foil, at 275 degrees Fahrenheit for 10-15 minutes.

 Asian Glazed Salmon